Sajid Offers Opposition Speech - Guido Fawkes

 “The fiscal rules that we set out in our manifesto are important.
 Sticking to those rules in normal times is what separates us from the parties opposite.”

-Grassroots Tories and real free marketeers on the back benches will not be comfortable with the new spending stance…
+Grassroots Tories and free marketeers on the back benches will not be comfortable with the new spending stance…